MAML is a Noisy Contrastive Learner in Classification: Introduction

-One successful and highly influential meta-learning algorithm is the Model Agnostic Meta-Learning (MAML) algorithm~\cite{finn2017model}, which has inspired numerous follow-up works and extensions~\cite{nichol2018first, rajeswaran2019meta, liu2019taming,finn2019online,jamal2019task,javed2019meta}.
-The MAML algorithm estimates an initial set of model parameters such that a fast adaption of the model to a new task would only require several runs of update on the parameters.
-We review the algorithmic procedure of MAML firstly here with taking the few-shot classification as an example.
-A typical few-shot classification problem refers to classifying samples from some classes (i.e. query data) after seeing a few examples per class (i.e. support data).
-When it comes to the meta-learning scenario, we consider that there exists various tasks, where each task itself is a few-shot classification problem and different tasks would have different target classes.
-MAML aims to meta-learn the base-model based on various training tasks (i.e. the meta-training dataset) and evaluate the performance of beta-model on the tasks sampled from a held-out unseen dataset (i.e. the meta-testing dataset), where the meta-training procedure of MAML is summarized in Algorithm~\ref{alg: MAML example} (with detailed definition of variables provided later in Section~\ref{sec:Derivation}).
-Basically, the meta-training of MAML follows a bi-level optimization scheme composed of the inner loop and the outer loop.
-In the inner loop (also known as \textit{fast adaption}), the base-model $\theta$ is updated to ${\theta}'$ by using the support set $S$ for several steps.
-In the outer loop, a loss is evaluated on the updated base-model ${\theta}'$ using the query set $Q$ and its gradient is computed with respect to $\theta$ for updating the base-model $\theta$ prior to the inner loop.
-Since the outer loop requires the computation of gradient of gradient (as the update in the inner loop is included in the entire computation graph), it is also called the second-order MAML (SOMAML) algorithm.
-It is also worth noting that, in order to prevent the costly computation of the Hessian matrix, \cite{finn2017model} also proposes a first-order MAML algorithm (FOMAML) that uses the gradient computed with respect to the inner-loop-updated parameters ${\theta}'$.
+One highly influential meta-learning algorithm is Model Agnostic Meta-Learning (MAML)~\citep{finn2017model}, which has inspired numerous follow-up extensions~\citep{nichol2018first, rajeswaran2019meta, liu2019taming,finn2019online,jamal2019task,javed2019meta}.
+MAML estimates a set of model parameters such that an adaptation of the model to a new task only requires some updates to those parameters.
+We take the few-shot classification task as an example to review the algorithmic procedure of MAML.
+A few-shot classification problem refers to classifying samples from some classes (i.e. query data) after seeing a few examples per class (i.e. support data).
+In a meta-learning scenario, we consider a distribution of tasks, where each task is a few-shot classification problem and different tasks have different target classes.
+MAML aims to meta-train the base-model based on training tasks (i.e., the meta-training dataset) and evaluate the performance of the base-model on the testing tasks sampled from a held-out unseen dataset (i.e. the meta-testing dataset).
+In meta-training, MAML follows a bi-level optimization scheme composed of the inner loop and the outer loop, as shown in Appendix~\ref{alg:somaml_original} (please refer to Section~\ref{sec:Derivation} for detailed definition).
+In the inner loop (also known as \textit{fast adaptation}), the base-model $\theta$ is updated to ${\theta}'$ using the support set.
+In the outer loop, a loss is evaluated on ${\theta}'$ using the query set, and its gradient is computed with respect to $\theta$ to update the base-model.
+Since the outer loop requires computing the gradient of gradient (as the update in the inner loop is included in the entire computation graph), it is called second-order MAML (SOMAML).
+To prevent computing the Hessian matrix, \citet{finn2017model} propose first-order MAML (FOMAML) that uses the gradient computed with respect to the inner-loop-updated parameters ${\theta}'$ to update the base-model.